briankabiro/plans-api/README.md

   3. Run `rails db:migrate`
   4. Run `rails s` to start the API

-#### Testing
-- Run `rspec` to run the tests

-- On the repo, the coverage percentage can be found in this [file](https://github.com/briankabiro/plans-api/blob/master/coverage/.last_run.json).

 #### Project outline
 - The API currently has two resources: plans and members.

 - The **members_controller** and **plans_controller** hold the code for handling requests

--

 | Endpoint                    | Parameters                                                                                                                                   | Response                                                                                 | Description                     |
 |-----------------------------|----------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------|---------------------------------|